 The endings.
 So many illogical and downright bizarre moments occur in the last ten minutes that the narrative collapses under the weight of a boatload of silliness:

 To start is one of the key reasons as to why this was so reviled: it was pulled as a Shocking Swerve.
-There was no foreshadowing, not even a subtle hint that the Crucible was created millenia ago, nor that it had an on-board VI/AI.
+There is a single attempt at foreshadowing at the end of Thessia, where Vendetta, out of nowhere, explains that the Protheans had a theory that the Reapers are directed by some sort of unseen leader based on the pattern of the Reaper cycle.
+This is incredibly sloppy, because Vendetta gives no reason to exclude the possibility of a Reaper itself being the leader, especially Harbinger, a character with a position of authority among the Reapers we've already been introduced to in the previous game, and who has been (and will be) completely neglected through this one.
+The dialog is simply inserted in an attempt to excuse the writing when it makes one of the most basic mistakes possible by introducing the Catalyst as a previously unknown but incredibly important character in literally the last minutes of the plot.
+Vendetta also drops the bombshell that the Crucible was created millenia ago without any previous build-up.
 Compare that to Dragon Age: Origins, which spelled it out a full hour before you'd reach the ending that "One of the Grey Wardens will need to die to defeat the Blight", and the upset is understandable - BioWare had done such things before, but had given time for the players to cope/decide before hitting them with it.